 Differences Between a Trust and Foundation

 Some fundamental differences should point out.
-There are subtle differences, and they largely depend upon the type of Trust and Foundation and the location of the structure.
+There are subtle differences, and they largely depend upon the type of Trust and Foundation and the structure's location.

 - Trust deed is not public, and it can be confidential